-For his work on political violence in the twentieth century, he has received major research grants from the European Research Council (ERC), the Guggenheim Foundation, and the Irish Research Council (IRC), and the Gerda-Henkel Foundation.
+For his work on political violence in the twentieth century, he has received major research grants from the European Research Council (ERC), the Guggenheim Foundation, the Irish Research Council (IRC), and the Gerda-Henkel Foundation.
 He is an elected Member of the Royal Irish Academy and the Young Academy of Europe, and a Fellow of the Royal Historical Society.

 Professor Gerwarth serves on the board of the Journal of Modern European History and the German History Society.
-He is also the general editor of a new OUP book series, The Greater War, due to be published during the centenary of the First World War.
+He is also the general editor of an OUP book series, The Greater War, which marks the centenary of the First World War.

 Phone: +353 1 (0) 716 8379